 If you have to leave this page with only one lesson, this is it

-Only by doing extensive blood tests and working with a doctor who understands all that you will find what’s the root cause of all that.
-A functional medicine practitioner will also look at the emotional, psychological side of it, and if she doesn’t you will have to look into it.
+Only by doing extensive blood tests and working with a doctor who understands all that you will find what’s the root cause.
+A functional medicine practitioner will also look at the emotional and psychological side of it.
+If she doesn’t, you will have to look into it.
 It is a huge part of your healing process.

-My tests revealed I need some help with detoxifying, especially from heavy metals, so we gradually worked on that.
+My tests revealed I need some help detoxifying, especially from heavy metals, so we gradually worked on that.
 After we provided some basic support for my body, we did a one-month liver detox using Quicksilver Scientific BlackBox II.

 Finding reliable sources of information

 Luckily, there are a few out there.
-Other than all the information I got from my doctor, these are the main sources that helped me: Healing Histamine, Dr. Ben Lynch (his book Dirty Genes and his social media channels), Dr. Becky Campbell and Dr. Lara Briden.
+Other than all the information I got from my doctor, these are the main sources that helped me: Healing Histamine, Dr. Ben Lynch (his book Dirty Genes and his social media channels), Dr. Becky Campbell, and Dr. Lara Briden.

-A few supplements to support you
+How to clear histamine from your body: A few histamine intolerance supplements to support you

 Later I discovered Dr. Ben Lynch and his book Dirty Genes.
 He is one of the few good doctors out there talking about dealing with histamines.
 His own company, Seeking Health, is formulating specific supplements for people needing to deal with a histamine overload in their bodies.

 My doctor also gave me a few supplements to support my gut healing.
-The one that I felt was really important for me during all this time, was Biocidin.
-This formulation was perfect for my gut problems, while the Biocidin LSF helped me with my ear problems.
-They are natural antibiotics that can help with clearing up bacterial infections and viruses.
+The one that I felt was essential for me during all this time was Biocidin.
+This formulation was perfect for my gut problems, while the Biocidin LSF helped me with my ear infections.
+They are natural antibiotics that can help clear up bacterial infections and viruses.

-Also, you should be careful with supplements in general as some of them can be triggering symptoms.
-Even when my doctor recommended me certain supplements, I could not take them all, and we tried different options until we found what worked best in my situation.
+Also, you should be careful with supplements in general, as some of them can trigger symptoms.
+Even when my doctor recommended certain supplements, I could not take them all.
+We tried different options until we found what worked best in my situation.
 Find a good doctor and what works for you.
-(The above paragraphs contain some Amazon affiliated links)
+(The above paragraphs contain some Amazon affiliated links).

 The link between histamines and hormones

 Dr. Becky Campbell, also an expert in women’s health, has a book called The 4 Phase Histamine Reset Plan.
-I don’t have it myself because she launched it quite recently, but it could be a good start if you think you need to clear up excess histamines and you don’t know what to do first.
+I don’t have it myself because she launched it recently, but it could be a good start if you think you need to clear up excess histamines and don’t know what to do first.

 What Dr. Gundry says about histamines

-I started taking rosmarinic acid – which Dr. G says is a powerful anti-histaminic and incorporating much more rosemarin into my diet, and I feel that really helped.
+I started taking rosmarinic acid – which Dr. G says is a powerful anti-histaminic and incorporated much more rosemary into my diet, and I feel that really helped.
 Perilla oil is also a good source of rosemarinic acid, but it is very hard to find.
 The only supplement I found with the content of rosemarinic acid recommended by Dr. G was this one from Solaray.

-The foods I gave up
+The foods high in histamine that I gave up

 Back to food.
-At first, I had to give up a lot of things, many of them being my favorite foods: fermented stuff (like sauerkraut, yogurt, coconut aminos, olives) dairy, chocolate, cacao, coffee, teas, nuts and nut flours, berries, avocado, mushrooms, spinach, eggs, seafood and fish, plantains and green bananas, anything packaged, any leftovers animal protein, dry spices, citrus fruit.
+At first, I had to give up a lot of things, many of them being my favorite foods: fermented stuff (like sauerkraut, yogurt, coconut aminos, olives), dairy, chocolate, cacao, coffee, teas, nuts, and nut flours, berries, avocado, mushrooms, spinach, eggs, seafood and fish, plantains and green bananas, anything packaged, any leftovers animal protein, dry spices, citrus fruit.

-While I was going through all this I was also writing my book – The Living Well Without Lectins Cookbook – and my experience helped me in fact diversify my diet and the recipes in the book.
+While I was going through all this, I was also writing my book – The Living Well Without Lectins Cookbook – and my experience helped me in fact diversify my diet and the recipes in the book.
 That’s why you will find a few low histamine recipes in my book.

-At this point, 1.5 years after the first experience with histamine intolerance, the only food I have not reintroduced is dairy, with the exception of a little occasional organic french butter and had Italian mascarpone once.
-I don’t plan to make dairy part of my diet again, because I feel better without it.
-But that doesn’t mean I’m back to all my old habits.
+At this point, 1.5 years after the first experience with histamine intolerance, the only food I have not reintroduced is dairy, except for a little occasional organic french butter and Italian mascarpone.
+I don’t plan to make dairy part of my diet again because I feel better without it.

 Eating habits and meal prep changes

 When it comes to mushrooms, I tried a couple of times and I was ok, but only eating small quantities and never in the evenings when histamine sensitivities are higher.

 “Not all foods are equally intolerable for all concerned, depending on the individual physical causes of histaminosis.
 Some respond to liberators stronger than for histamine, and vice versa.
 We recommend to strictly follow our compatibility list in the first 4-6 weeks.
 Then start to carefully try out in what quantities you tolerate these “forbidden” foods regarding your individual sensitivity.
 This prevents you from unnecessary restrictions of your nutritional habits in the long term.”